 Kevin Bottomley Mr. Bottomley is an accomplished capital markets advisor who has held numerous executive public company roles.
-Mr. Bottomley is a director of Zimtu Capital Corp., Queensland Gold Hills Corp. and Genix Pharmaceuticals Corp.
-Jody Bellefleur Ms. Bellefleur is a CPA with over 25 years of experience as a corporate accountant, focusing exclusively on public companies for the last 14 years.
-She is responsible for all aspects of regulatory financial reporting, including the preparation of quarterly financial statements, management's discussion and analysis reports, the coordination of annual audits, and government tax and regulatory reporting for a number of publicly traded companies.
+Mr. Bottomley is a director of Zimty Capital Comp.
+02 Matala Comp. and Capita Depresentials Comp.
+Jody Bellefleur Zimtu Capital Corp., Q2 Metals Corp. and Genix Pharmaceuticals Corp.Ms.
+Bellefleur is a CPA with over 25 years of experience as a corporate accountant, focusing exclusively on public companies for the last 15 years.
+She is responsible for all aspects of regulatory financial reporting, including the preparation of quarterly financial statements, management's discussion and analysis reports, the coordination of annual audits, and government tax and Richard Boulay regulatory reporting for a number of publicly traded companies.
+Mr. Boulay is a geologist with over 40 years of experience in the exploration and mining industries in Canada and internationally, including 15 years of mining and infrastructure financing experience gained with Bank of Montreal, Royal Bank of Canada and Bank of Tokyo.
+During Mr. Boulay's project financing career, he arranged the financing of numerous underground and open pit mining projects, hydro and diversion dams, nuclear reactors, pipelines and offshore oil exploration and production platforms.
+He has extensive experience in the management and financing of public companies in Canada and the United States.